 This is facilitated by a mid-month online check-in where students can meet each other and the tutors to discuss their progress.

 Regarding all aspects of the course, assessment will be continuous and qualitative.
 We will do our best to inform you in a clear and constructive way of areas of strength and weakness.
 In addition, each month’s work will include a key task that will be assessed more formally.

 The Core Tutors will provide time for tutorials each weekend.
 If you need advice between weekends, you can contact them by email or phone.
 They will also mark your assignments and inform you of your progress.
 To optimize communication, you will need an email address and access to the internet.

-Additional qualifications may be required if teaching outside the UK, so if you are planning to teach abroad you should make yourself familiar with the specific requirements of the country in which you want to work.
+Additional qualifications may also be required if teaching outside the UK, so if you are planning to teach abroad, you should make yourself familiar with the specific requirements of the country in which you want to work.

 While Qualified Teacher Status remains linked to the National Curriculum in England, it is difficult to provide external accreditation for part time Steiner Waldorf Teacher Training.
 The current course has no state-recognised validation.
 Its quality, however, is well recognised within Steiner Waldorf circles and not least by former students, many of whom are successful teachers.

 From September 2021, the WESTT course will be hosted at Ringwood Waldorf School.

 Twice a year, in the Spring and Summer, there is a five day mandatory residential course which offers a greater scope for in-depth exploration of specific themes.
 It is possible to camp in the grounds of Ringwood Waldorf School.